-Within a few days, while in the hospital, we saw the continual regression of developmental skills that came with IS.
+Within a few days, while still in the hospital, we saw the continual regression of developmental skills that came with IS.
 He became like an infant, and lost the ability to hold up his own head.
 We noticed his left arm starting to fist up, turning in, and clamping towards his body.
 Then we noticed his left toes curling too, his hamstrings stiff.
-Within a week, he was diagnosed with hemiplegic cerebral palsy.
-He holds his breath a lot, but not long enough to threaten his oxygen intake.
-He was later also diagnosed with pectus excavatum.
+Within a week, he was diagnosed with cerebral palsy.
+He was also diagnosed with pectus excavatum.
 He receives physical therapy, occupational therapy, and aquatic therapy weekly and attends Early Start (special education) school weekly.
 He also receives early intervention services every other week and speech therapy twice a month (soon to be weekly).
 His therapy devices include SMOs, abdominal binder, thumb brace, and TheraTogs.

 And this is Kaleb’s Story, last updated September 2013.

 (The Original Kaleb’s Story)

 Our 5.5 month old, Kaleb, began having seizures at the end of Labor Day weekend.
 His diagnosis is Infantile Spasms.
 This is one of the worst forms of epilepsy possible for a child his age.